A Guide to Shochu

 Consuming it clean or on the rocks is the best way to get the full aroma and taste of this drink.
-It may not be for everyone as some find the aroma and taste to be a bit overwhelming.
+It may not be for everyone as some find the aroma and taste a bit overwhelming.
 Others prefer to enjoy it slightly heated or chilled as each of these affect the taste in a slightly different way.

 It’s also important to note that it has to be mixed in a very specific way.
 Simply adding warm water to a glass of shochu will cause the water to cool at a quicker rate which results in an overwhelmingly strong and dry taste.
 The correct way is to first warm the water in a Japanese tea pot and then pour it into an empty glass.
 The shochu gets added last because its heavier than the water and therefore mixes naturally.
-This releases the hidden subtle flavors of shochu and has a nice warming effect which is great for those cold winter nights.
+This releases the hidden subtle flavors and has a nice warming effect which is great for those cold winter nights.

 Many people prefer to have it as a cocktail.
 These cocktails are known as Chu-hai and the varieties are almost endless.
-Some common mixers include yogurt, oolang tea, soda water and various fuit juices such as orange, grape, Japanese plum, kiwi etc.
+Some common mixers include yogurt, oolang tea, soda water and various fruit juices such as orange, grape, Japanese plum, kiwi etc.

 How it’s made

 Shochu is made from natural spring water and a base ingredient – which can be barley, sugarcane, sweet potato, rice or buckwheat.
 It can be single distilled or distilled multiple times.
 Brands which are distilled once maintain the flavors and aromas of their base ingredients.
 These are also best enjoyed clean, on the rocks or watered down.
-Multiple distilled shochu has a much clearer taste and most of these varieties are well suited for use in cocktails.
+Multiple distilled brands have a much clearer taste and most of these varieties are well suited for use in cocktails.

-The different types of shochu
+Different types of shochu

 Imo is the word for Japanese sweet potato and as the name suggests it uses it as the base ingredient.
 Many people often describe the taste as sweet and strong – also, some of the best selling shochu brands in Japan uses imo as the base ingredient.